-As a member of the CWF, we and our partners believe that actions, such as the above, has become critical in order in to protect and conserve Zimbabwe fauna.
-In a little over three years some African countries have lost over half of their elephant population; and some have lost thousands of wild lions and rhinos.
+As a member of the CWF, we and our partners believe that actions, such as the above, have become critical in order in to protect and conserve Zimbabwe fauna.

-We look forward to seeing the success of these boreholes during the upcoming dry season.
-Should you with to find out how you can assist or donate, please contact Nicole on email@example.com.
+Should you wish to find out how you can assist or donate, please contact Pierce at firstname.lastname@example.org